hpcosta/DSMModule/README.md

 	* The SimilarityMeasuresManager class wraps all the distributional similarity measures offered by the DSMModule.
 Within the SimilarityMeasuresManager class you will find a demo that demonstrates how you can use them.
 Please have a closer look at the main method located at *'src/measures/SimilarityMeasuresManager'*
 		* SimilarityMeasuresManager myMeasures = new SimilarityMeasuresManager(Constants.EN); // receives *the language*
 		* myMeasures.getSimilarityValuesForLemmas(s1, s2, true) // computes the similarity between two sentences
-		* to compute the similarity between documents or copora take a look at the class ProcessingSimilarity located at at *'src/zarticles/inteliterm/processing/ProcessingSimilarity'*
+		* to compute the similarity between documents or corpora take a look at the class ProcessingSimilarity located within the package *'src/zarticles/inteliterm/processing/'*

 * Apart from that this program also includes several abstraction methods to perform various NLP tasks, such as: POS Tagging (TreeTagger); Lemmatisation (TreeTagger); Stemming (Snowball); Tokenisation (OpenNLP); Sentence Delimitation (OpenNLP); NER (OpenNLP); and Stopword Checker.
 Hereafter we describe how these methods can be called.
 	* NLPManager nlpManager = new NLPManager(Constants.EN); // receives *the language*
 	* The NLPManager class wraps all the NLP methods offered by the PreProcessor (http://github.com/hpcosta/PreProcessor).
 Within this class you will find a demo() that demonstrates how you can use all these methods for various languages.
 Please have a closer look at the demo() method located at *'src/nlp/NLPManager'*

-* For more information about the program and how it can be used in real scenarios, please read the following publications: "Measuring the Relatedness between Documents in Comparable Corpora" (http://eden.dei.uc.pt/~hpcosta/docs/papers/201511-TIA.pdf); "Assessing Comparable Corpora through Distributional Similarity Measures" (http://eden.dei.uc.pt/~hpcosta/docs/papers/201506-EXPERT_ESR03.pdf); and, Compilação de Corpos Comparáveis Especializados: Devemos sempre confiar nas Ferramentas de Compilação Semi-automáticas? (http://eden.dei.uc.pt/~hpcosta/docs/papers/201606-Linguamatica.pdf).
+* Please read the following publications for more information about the program and how it can be used in real scenarios: "Measuring the Relatedness between Documents in Comparable Corpora" (http://eden.dei.uc.pt/~hpcosta/docs/papers/201511-TIA.pdf); "Assessing Comparable Corpora through Distributional Similarity Measures" (http://eden.dei.uc.pt/~hpcosta/docs/papers/201506-EXPERT_ESR03.pdf); and, Compilação de Corpos Comparáveis Especializados: Devemos sempre confiar nas Ferramentas de Compilação Semi-automáticas? (http://eden.dei.uc.pt/~hpcosta/docs/papers/201606-Linguamatica.pdf).